Antvirf/stui/README.md

 ## To-do / roadmap

 - Feat: `sacct` view further features: ability to search for jobs beyond currently loaded data, and/or ability to change time range within the view itself
-- Feat: Sorting: Ctrl+s, open a pane to select one of the visible columns
 - Feat: `sstat` option for running jobs (returns tabular data, tbc how to do that nicely)
 - Feat: Summary stats in top middle pane: Node and job states
 - Feat: Basic support for plugins, similar to k9s - bash commands that can take in e.g. `$JOB_ID` or `$NODE_ID` provided by `stui`